ReanFernandes/junior-theme/_posts/2020-07-20-cover-letter-automation.md

 ![Example image of what the cover letter looks like after generation]({{ 'images/cover_letter_post/CoverLetter-ReanFernandes_LoremIpsum_page-0001.jpg' | relative_url }})
 ## Free, Forever
 This tool is my small protest against the trend of monetizing basic productivity.
 It's for anyone who believes that you shouldn't have to subscribe to a service just to format a document.

+## Possible updates (?)
+I cannot find the time to think of enhancements, but was considering making it possible to add more templates.
+For the timebeing, I'm happy with the way it looks, I would add those in as I feel necessary :)

 Feel free to check out the [GitHub repository](https://github.com/ReanFernandes/cover_letter_text2pdf), use the tool for yourself, and adapt it to your needs.